Patricia Field: Costuming

 Field was the costume designer for the 1987 film Lady Beware and the TV series Crime Story.
 After she met Sarah Jessica Parker during the filming of 1995's Miami Rhapsody, they became friends and Field was engaged to design the costumes for the TV series Sex and the City.
 The show became well known for its fashions, particularly for their individuality and unexpectedness.
 For her work on Sex and the City, Field was nominated for five Emmy Awards, with one win, and nominated for six Costume Designers Guild awards, with four wins.
 She is one out of six honorees of the 2008 Real Time Film Festival.
 She returned as costume designer for the 2008 movie Sex and the City and its 2010 sequel Sex and the City 2.
 She briefly returned to the series reboot And Just Like That… to style Kim Cattrall for her cameo as Samantha Jones in the season 2 finale.

 After the successes of the Sex and the City costumes, Field was in high demand for new projects in television and film.
 Her other television credits include Hope & Faith, Kath & Kim, Ugly Betty, Younger on TV Land, season 11 of Murphy Brown, and Emily in Paris.
 In 2011, she designed most of the outfits for the characters in a Taiwan television drama called Material Queen.

 In film, her credits include The Devil Wears Prada, for which she was nominated for the Academy Award for Best Costume Design, and Second Act (2018).
 In the Asian market, she created the fashion behind the 2010 Chinese feature film Go Lala Go! (杜拉拉升职记).

 She designed the outfits in Namie Amuro's music videos for her three songs "New Look", "Rock Steady", and "What A Feeling" from her single 60s 70s 80s; as well as Anna Vissi's music videos for "Stin Pyra" and "Alitissa Psihi" from her album Apagorevmeno.

 A documentary film on her career called Happy Clothes: A Film About Patricia Field, directed by Michael Selditch, had its world premiere at the Tribeca Festival in 2023.

 Television appearances

 Field appeared as the first guest judge during the first season of the Bravo reality television series Project Runway.
 Her boutique was featured in a 2007 episode of Kathy Griffin's reality show My Life on the D-List and in a 2008 episode of Paris Hilton's My New BFF.
-She also appeared as a guest judge during the third episode of the cycle 15 of America's Next Top Model.
+She also appeared as a guest judge during the third episode of cycle 15 of America's Next Top Model.